-The Scheme can invest into a diversified portfolio of assets including domestic and international equities and unit trusts.
+The Scheme can invest into cash, and fixed and floating rate interest securities.
 Generally, valuation information is obtained from third-party industry standard service providers to ensure that the most recent security prices are obtained.
 The prices used to value investments include, but are not limited to:

-- · independent prices obtained for each security; - quoted 'bid' prices on securities; and - redemption prices published by the relevant Responsible Entity, for investments into unlisted unit trusts.
+- independent prices obtained for each security; and - quoted 'bid' prices on securities.